turgu1/esp32-scheme-vm/README.md

 # esp32-scheme-vm

-A Scheme interpreter to be used both on a Linux based host and in an ESP32 IOT processor.
+A Scheme interpreter to be used both on a Linux based workstation and in an ESP32 IOT processor.

 Early piece of code.
 This is a work in progress and is still under heavy development.
 At this point in time, programs are able to be run on both Linux, OSX and ESP32